Approximately 10 Million new cases and 1.5 Million deaths annually.

 Treatment

-Drug regiments can be completed at home
+Drug regiments can be completed at home with regular visits to the hospital.

 Approximately 5% experience severe symptoms necessitating intensive care and invasive mechanical ventilation and ~20% are hospitalized.